muratk5n/thirdwave/en/README.md

 Not suprising, humans are not built to run that way; Nike marketing advertised such style of running so they could [sell products for it](2019/12/civilized-to-death.md#nike).

-As we see again, regular people were taken for fools.
-They have no mechanism to protect against such interjections whatsoever.
-Gov can help.
+Again we see regular people, consumers are taken for fools.
+They have no mechanism to protect against such interjections save gov regularion.
+OMG!

 "Approximately 74% of [endurance] runners experienced a moderate or severe injury each year, but those who habitually rear-foot strike had